This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Use safety equipment: Wear sunglasses or safety goggles to avoid another injury.

-Contact your primary healthcare provider or eye specialist if:
+Contact your healthcare provider or eye specialist if:

 - Your vision gets worse.